Frequently Asked Questions (FAQ)

 - National Rehabilitation Information Center (NARIC): http://www.naric.com/

-NARIC is an Internet gateway to disability- and rehabilitation-related information about projects and publications funded by the National Institute on Disability and Rehabilitation Research (NIDRR), including the Model Systems.
+NARIC is an Internet gateway to disability- and rehabilitation-related information about projects and publications funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), including the Model Systems.
 Its resources include online publications, searchable databases, and reference and referral data.